yashwinic12/TextToSpeech_PythonIBMWatson/README.md

 Before getting started, ensure you have the following prerequisites:

-- Python 3.x installed on your machine
+- Jupyter Notebook installed on your machine
 - IBM Cloud account (sign up at [IBM Cloud](https://cloud.ibm.com/))
 - IBM Watson Text-to-Speech service credentials (obtain them from the IBM Cloud dashboard)